rewanthtammana/sigstore-the-easy-way/guide/rekor/upload-artifacts-to-public-rekor.md

 ![rekor-query-artifact-not-uploaded](../images/rekor-query-artifact-not-uploaded.png)

-Instead, if we perform the search with the previously uploaded SBOM object, we should get a result.
+Instead, if we search with the previously uploaded SBOM object, we should get a result.

 ```bash
 rekor-cli search --artifact image.sbom